doughsay/room.js/README.md

     $player.addProp(arg1, arg2)

-These methods are available on moo objects:
+These methods are available on room.js objects:

 ### `addProp(key, value)`